-On Friday, Governor Cuomo deemed farmers markets an essential business in the city while the entire state goes on pause.
-As a result, the show will go on for many markets across the boroughs, including the beloved year-round markets that New Yorkers flock to in Union Square and Grand Army Plaza.
+Governor Cuomo made New York City farmers markets an essential business in the city while the entire state went on pause back in March.
+As a result, the show has gone on for many markets across the boroughs, including the beloved year-round markets that New Yorkers flock to in Union Square and Grand Army Plaza.

-However, while many open-air farmers markets remain open to provide New Yorkers with fresh goods from regional farmers, fishers and bakers, GrowNYC has ramped up safety measures to comply with social distancing guidelines.
+GrowNYC has also ramped up safety measures to comply with social distancing guidelines.

 In order to safeguard the health and well-being of market visitors and staff, they've banned customers from handling produce (only gloved staff), suspended all sampling by vendors, supplied hand sanitizer at every market and barricaded most food from direct public access with plexiglass.

 View this post on Instagram